After three years of record overdoses in Maine, advocates remember those lost

 Naloxone is the medical name for Narcan.

-If you want training in Narcan, you can access it through the Portland Department of Public Health or through Maine Access Points.
+If you are interested in Narcan training, you can access it through the Portland Department of Public Health or through Maine Access Points.